janvdherrewegen/bootl-attacks/lpc/README.md

 ```

 ## Partial Overwrite Exploit

-This assumes that you have multiple devices with the same code.
+The scripts and code for this exploit are available in the ```partial_overwrite``` directory.
+The steps below outline the attack.
+This assumes that you have multiple devices with the same code (for example with ```Exploitable_UserCode.bin```).
+Invoke the [partial_overwite](partial_overwrite/partial_overwrite.py) script for the exploit.
 The below is an example to overwrite sector 1, and dump sector 0 and 2...7:

 Enable Erase Command: U 23130